+Many business owners wonder if offering a health stipend in lieu of health insurance is a good idea.
 Some employers offer a regular, fixed amount of money, or stipend, to their employees to help cover the cost of health insurance.
 While this option is easy from a time and administration perspective, the value of these dollars will be greatly diminished because they are considered taxable income.
 Furthermore, simply writing off the stipend as a business expense will have payroll as well as income tax implications.

 Health stipends aren’t subject to compliance issues that group plans have, and they can be really easy to administer through payroll.
 But they aren’t tax advantaged like an HRA.
 Not only are small businesses required to pay payroll tax on the reimbursements, employees must claim the stipend as income and there isn’t exactly any accountability for whether or not the money is even used for health insurance.

 With an HRA, employers can make reimbursements without having to pay payroll taxes and employees don’t have to recognize income tax.
 In addition, reimbursements made by the company count as a tax deduction.
 Pretty awesome, right?

 What are the benefits of HRAs compared to medical stipends?

 Take Command makes setting up an HRA for your business easy.
 Our team will help you set your budget, take care of the admin paperwork, and help your employees pick a plan that suits their needs.
 No need to worry about finding the perfect plan that has the right doctor network or prescription coverage, ultimately leaving someone left out and disgruntled.
 Another advantage of HRA?
 Each employee picks the perfect plan for them that fits within your budget.
 Sounds like a win-win to us!